cs27x/team2/asgn1/assignment_spec/SPEC.md

 ##User Stories
 - As a contributor, I want my posts to be anonymous.
 - As a contributor, I would like to be able to make a post and associate it with a professor, TA, or class.
-- (optional) As a contributor, I would like to be able to post GIFs in my posts.
+- (optional) As a contributor, I would like to be able to post GIFs/memes in addition to text.
 - As a contributor, I want to be able to add professors/classes to a database.
 - As a contributor, I want to be able to get push notifications when someone upvotes or downvotes my post.
 - As a user, I want to be able to upvote or downvote posts, and if a post's rating is below a certain threshold, I don't want to see it.